*Scroll down past this audio section to find the written notes

 As painful as it was for Paul to admit the truth of the gospel at times, nevertheless he must not compromise on truth: HaShem extends genuine and lasting covenant status only to those who find favor with God through Yeshua the Holy One of Isra'el.
 I say painful here because surely Paul loved and cared for his fellow Israelites—even if, in spiritual blindness no doubt, they rejected the Promised Messiah spoken about in their very Scriptures.
 Paul may have had harsh words for the Influencers but that doesn't mean he counted them among his enemies.
 To be sure, he must've included them among those whom he spoke about when he coined his famous words from Romans 9:3 above.

 We could stand to learn a valuable lesson from Paul’s feelings about those fellow Jews who were constantly at odds with his theology.
 They may have thought he was an enemy of Isra'el and ultimately of God, but he regarded them as worthy of genuine concern and prayer nevertheless.
-Indeed, Paul is going to remind us as also as the “Isra'el of God” that our war is not “against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Eph.
+Indeed, Paul is going to remind us also as the “Isra'el of God” that our war is not “against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Eph.
 6:12, KJV).

-We see that those whom Paul extends his blessing to in 6:15 are the genuine faithful remnant, called out from among both Jews and Gentiles to bear the name of Yeshua the True Messiah, for the purpose of bringing glory to God’s Name and honor to his Kingdom as it is represented here on earth.
+We see that those to whom Paul extends his blessing in 6:16 are the genuine faithful remnant, called out from among both Jews and Gentiles to bear the name of Yeshua the True Messiah, for the purpose of bringing glory to God’s Name and honor to his Kingdom as it is represented here on earth.
 They are those who have crucified the flesh with its old passions and volitions, and walk not by ethnic identity and Torah social status, but by the power of the Ruach HaKodesh and the Torah written on the heart.
 This is the Isra'el of God.
 This is whom Paul identifies with, and for whom he poured his heart out to in this great letter to the Galatians.

 Therefore, in the mystery of ecclesiology, we must understand by now that Isra'el exists on two levels simultaneously: Isra'el according to the flesh and Isra'el according to the Spirit.
 Isra'el according to the flesh has been promised temporal, this-world blessings if she will remain faithful to God and obedient to the written Torah given at Sinai.
 Isra'el according to the Spirit has been promised eternal, world-to-come blessings if she will remain faithful to God and obedient to the Living Torah—Yeshua the Messiah.
 The two Isra'els are not necessarily mutually exclusive; indeed God loves Greater Isra'el as well as Remnant Isra'el—which actually exists within Greater Isra'el.
-But they do represent two biblical teachings of righteousness that are not necessarily equal to one another: One earthly and one heavenly, one temporal and one eternal.
+But they do represent two biblical teachings of righteousness that are not necessarily equal to one another: one earthly and one heavenly, one temporal and one eternal.
 It is not a bad thing to go from being a “stone-cold pagan” worshipping idols to becoming an Isra'elite according to the flesh who pursues God and his Torah.
 After all, that is indeed a step in the right direction, correct?
 Paul would have us to understand that one need not even convert to Jewish status in order to get oriented in the right direction.
 Just set your eyes on the Cross of Calvary and you will find “joy unspeakable and full of glory!”

 And yet, those who choose to associate with Isra'el according to the flesh without also appropriating genuine faith in the Quintessential Israelite from Natzeret will find that their this-world blessings will end when life expires for them, and it may not end up being God who’ll be waiting for them on the other side of the grave (if you catch my drift).
 Only those who have invested in the world-to-come blessings via genuine faith in Mashiach will be able to enjoy blessings both in this world and in the world to come!